filecoin-project/filecoin-docs/docs/about-filecoin/why-filecoin.md

 ### Content distribution network

-Retrieval miners are computers that have good network connections to lots of users who want to download files.
-By prefetching popular files and distributing them to nearby users, retrieval miners are rewarded for making network traffic flow smoothly, and files download quickly.
+Retrieval providers are computers that have good network connections to lots of users who want to download files.
+By prefetching popular files and distributing them to nearby users, retrieval providers are rewarded for making network traffic flow smoothly, and files download quickly.

 ### Single protocol

-Applications implementing Filecoin can store their data on any miner using the same protocol.
+Applications implementing Filecoin can store their data on any storage provider using the same protocol.
 There isn’t a different API to implement for each provider.
 Applications wishing to support several different providers aren’t limited to the lowest-common-denominator set of features supported by all their providers.

 ### No lock-in

 Migrating to a different storage provider is made easier because they all offer the same services and APIs.
 Users aren’t locked into providers because they rely on a particular feature of the provider.
-Also, files are content-addressed, enabling them to be transferred directly between miners without the user having to download and re-upload the files.
+Also, files are content-addressed, enabling them to be transferred directly between providers without the user having to download and re-upload the files.

 Traditional cloud storage providers lock users by making it cheap to store files but expensive to retrieve them again.
-Filecoin avoids this by facilitating a retrieval market where miners compete to give users their files back as fast as possible, at the lowest possible price.
+Filecoin avoids this by facilitating a retrieval market where providers compete to give users their files back as fast as possible, at the lowest possible price.

 ### Open source code